 I work to present what I hope are lasting images, that occasionally offer a view the naked eye may not see, or perhaps to focus on.
 I enjoy playing with time, playing with light and working with the detail, colour and texture around me.
-Although I’m always searching for a magical moment, when the light and the weather combine to present a scene at its very best, I also seek to isolate detail in the mundance and everyday items I chance upon within the landscape.
+Although I’m always searching for a magical moment, when the light and the weather combine to present a scene at its very best, I also seek to isolate detail in the mundane and everyday items I chance upon within the landscape.

 The Smaller Details

 My landscape images have been published on book covers, in magazines and online.
 There have been a few awards, the odd shortlisting, a number of local exhibitions.
 My work is bought throughout the UK and abroad.
 I continue to work in a variety of genres and maintain a genuine appetite for most things photographic.

 When I’m not holding a camera

 When I’m not behind the camera I’m quite partial to a game of tennis.
 I enjoy surfing (okay..bobbing about in the sea), camping, the kitchen, exploring restaurants and bars.
-I great film is always a bonus.
+I love music listening and creating music.
+I’m rarely happier than when I get to sit in front of a good film.